GECKODocs/docs2/docs/reporting.md

 - **KPI**
 The filter sets you created on the Tasks page are displayed in the dropdown.
 Select Summary or Table view depending on how you wish to display the tasks.

-Your report will be available for preview in the pdf viewer, where you can print or download your report.
+Your report will be available for preview in the pdf viewer, where you can print or download it.

 #### Creating and using Reports